 Golden Falls

 A weeping variety.
 Lavender-pink early spring blooms are followed by new leaves tinged with orange, becoming bright golden in summer.
 A unique color for weeping varieties, the foliage holds up well in sun & heat.
 The tall, narrow form is the perfect accent for small spaces.
-Reaches roughly 10 feet tall by 4 feet wide in size.
+Reaches roughly 10-feet tall by 4-feet wide in size.

-Photo courtesy of Schmidt Nursery
+Photo courtesy of J. Frank Schmidt & Son Nursery

 Merlot

 An upright variety.
 Perfect for smaller landscapes, this phenomenal hybrid with lustrous, dark purple leaves.
 Offers excellent drought tolerance & thicker, glossier leaves that stand up to summer heat.
 Tight, dense, semi-upright habit.
-Bright lavender-pink flowers bloom in early spring & reaches roughly 20 feet tall by 20 feet wide.
+Bright lavender-pink flowers bloom in early spring & reaches roughly 20-feet tall by 20-feet wide.

 Midnight Express

 An upright variety.
 It has gorgeous pink pea-shaped blooms mid spring that redbuds are known for, but the foliage is simply phenomenal.
 It is a rich burgundy color with handsome green undertones and it stays handsome for the entire growing season.
 Adds drama to any landscape or blend it in to a native planting - you can't go wrong!
-Reaches roughly 20 feet tall by 20 feet wide.
+Reaches roughly 20-feet tall by 20-feet wide.

 Photo courtesy of Eshraghi Nursery